©2020 340B Health. Unauthorized copying is expressly prohibited.

 Average Manufacturer Price (AMP): The average price paid to the manufacturer for the drug in the United States by wholesalers for drugs distributed to retail community pharmacies and retail community pharmacies that purchase drugs directly from manufacturers.
 Congress established AMP as part of the Medicaid drug rebate statute to facilitate calculating Medicaid rebates.
 AMP was originally defined as the average price paid to manufacturers by wholesalers for the retail class of trade.
 Congress changed the definition in 2010 as part of the ACA.
 The new definition went into effect on April 1, 2016 pursuant to the COD rule issued by CMS on February 1, 2016.
 The COD rule excludes from AMP calculations 340B prices and sales to non-retail purchasers, as well as several other prices.
 CMS also clarified, among other things, how manufacturers should identify and report AMP data for all CODs, including “5i” drugs.
 Further discussion on AMP can be found at https://www.gpo.gov/fdsys/pkg/FR-2016-02-01/pdf/2016-01274.pdf.
 Besides being used to calculate manufacturer rebates owed to state Medicaid agencies, AMP is a key component of the formula used to calculate the 340B ceiling price.
 Manufacturers are required to report AMP to CMS on a quarterly basis.
 AMP is also used to determine the federal upper limit on Medicaid pharmacy reimbursement for multiple source drugs.

 Average Manufacturer Price True-Up: An AMP true-up occurs when a manufacturer corrects a previously stated AMP for a specific time period and then, in order to remedy the misstated AMP, adjusts the amounts owed to states under the MDRP and the discounts owed to covered entities under the 340B program.
 When a misstated AMP results in covered entities being overcharged, the manufacturer is expected to offer refunds on the relevant CODs purchased by covered entities at the incorrect price during that period.
+The same is true when a manufacturer restates its best price.

 Best Price: See “Medicaid Best Price.”